l7mp/l7mp.io/_docs/dns-task.md

 ## Before you begin

-1. Able to run Minikube on your machine.
+1. Have a Minikube on your machine.
 2. A little knowledge about DNS servers
 3. Understand the concepts: [Concepts](./l7mp_getting_started)